czzapple/sitekit/README.md

 Support
 -------
-If you have any questions or suggetions during use, welcome suggestions or communicate here: https://github.com/huaweimaps/sitekit/issues
+If you have any questions or suggestions during use, welcome suggestions or communicate here: https://github.com/huaweimaps/sitekit/issues

 License
 -------